Kolyunya/media-keyboard-scroll-fix/README.md

-# All-in-One Media Keyboard scroll direction fix for Linux
+# All-in-One Media Keyboard scroll fix
 This script inverts the scroll direction of the all-in-one media keyboard.